 For products consisting of or containing GMOs, anyone involved up to the point of delivery to the ultimate consumer must ensure that:

-Where ingredients are designated by a category the designation must be completed by the words 'Contains genetically modified [name of organism]' or 'Contains [name of ingredient] produced from genetically modified [name of organism]', must appear in the list of ingredients.
-For example, for vegetable oils containing rape seed oil produced from genetically modified rape, the reference 'Contains rape oil from genetically modified rape' must appear in the list of ingredients.
+Where ingredients are designated by a category the designation must be completed by the words 'Contains genetically modified [name of organism]' or 'Contains [name of ingredient] produced from genetically modified [name of organism]' and must appear in the list of ingredients.
+For example, for vegetable oils containing rape seed oil produced from genetically modified rape, the reference 'Contains rape seed oil produced from genetically modified rape' must appear in the list of ingredients.

 For both of these the indications may appear in a footnote to the list of ingredients, provided that they are printed in a font of at least the same size as the list of ingredients.
 Where there is no list of ingredients, they must appear clearly on the labelling.